ms-jpq/coq_nvim/README.md

 | `<tab>`       | next result                   |
 | `<s-tab>`     | prev result                   |

+**When hovering over a result, entering anykey with select it**

+This is a vim thing, I have zero control over

 #### LSP too slow to show up on keystroke.

 You have some options, each has it's trade off: